Saudi Arabia accelerates reform push with market opening

 Since 2011, the government has shown it is willing to see considerable short-term disruption to the economy as it pursues long-term reforms.

-The earnings of companies which rely heavily on foreign labor - particularly in construction, retail and transport - have been hit hard, more than halving in some cases.
+The earnings of companies which rely heavily on foreign labour - particularly in construction, retail and transport - have been hit hard, more than halving in some cases.

 In recent months the impact has started to feed through into the economy as a whole; the growth of Saudi Arabia's non-oil private sector slowed to 4.4 percent year-on-year in the first quarter of 2014 - the slowest pace in at least a decade - from 6.2 percent in the previous quarter.

-Labour Minister Adel al-Fakeih said in January that Saudi Arabia had doubled the number of its citizens working for private companies in the 30 months since it launched the labor reforms.
+Labour Minister Adel al-Fakeih said in January that Saudi Arabia had doubled the number of its citizens working for private companies in the 30 months since it launched the labour reforms.

 Similarly, the government introduced a mortgage lending law last year as a step towards reducing the housing shortage.
 The reform was controversial because modern mortgages involve the possibility of home buyers being dispossessed if they default; powerful Islamic clerics had opposed the law for this reason.

-Meanwhile, liberalization of the civil aviation industry promises to improve services by allowing in new private sector airlines, even though this will put pressure on flag carrier Saudi Arabian Airlines.
+Meanwhile, liberalisation of the civil aviation industry promises to improve services by allowing in new private sector airlines, even though this will put pressure on flag carrier Saudi Arabian Airlines.

 The stock market reform is a step in the same direction.
 The motive is not financial; many big Saudi companies are so rich that they have no need of foreign money.